How Old is Canada Really?

-You've probably heard that Canada is celebrating a big milestone this year...150 years since confederation!
+Canada celebrated a big milestone in 2017...150 years since confederation!
 But does this truly represent Canada's age?

 What about the hundreds of years of European history, the thousands of years of indigenous history, and the millions of years of natural history that have shaped Canada?

 Our timeline explores some of the biggest events that have influenced Canada as we know it.
 Perfect reading before your holiday to Canada!

 Share this Image On Your Site